csound/manual/docs/score/genroutines.md

 ## File Access GEN Routines:

 * [GEN01](../../scoregens/gen01) - Transfers data from a soundfile into a function table.
 * [GEN23](../../scoregens/gen23) - Reads numeric values from a text file.
 * [GEN28](../../scoregens/gen28) - Reads a text file which contains a time-tagged trajectory.
 * [GEN43](../../scoregens/gen43) - Loads a PVOCEX file containing a PV analysis.
 * [GEN49](../../scoregens/gen49) - Transfers data from an MP3 soundfile into a function table.

 ## Numeric Value Access GEN Routines

 * [GEN02](../../scoregens/gen02) - Transfers data from immediate pfields into a function table.
 * [GEN17](../../scoregens/gen17) - Creates a step function from given x-y pairs.
 * [GEN44](../../scoregens/gen44) - Creates a stifness matrix for scan/scanu.
 * [GEN52](../../scoregens/gen52) - Creates an interleaved multichannel table from the specified source tables, in the format expected by the _ftconv_ opcode.

 ## Window Function GEN Routines

 * [GEN20](../../scoregens/gen20) - Generates functions of different windows.

 ## Random Function GEN Routines

 * [GEN21](../../scoregens/gen21) - Generates tables of different random distributions.
 * [GEN40](../../scoregens/gen40) - Generates a random distribution using a distribution histogram.
 * [GEN41](../../scoregens/gen41) - Generates a random list of numerical pairs.
 * [GEN42](../../scoregens/gen42) - Generates a random distribution of discrete ranges of values.

 ## Waveshaping GEN Routines

 * [GEN03](../../scoregens/gen03) - Generates a stored function table by evaluating a polynomial.
 * [GEN13](../../scoregens/gen13) - Stores a polynomial whose coefficients derive from the Chebyshev polynomials of the first kind.
 * [GEN14](../../scoregens/gen14) - Stores a polynomial whose coefficients derive from Chebyshevs of the second kind.
 * [GEN15](../../scoregens/gen15) - Creates two tables of stored polynomial functions.

 ## Amplitude Scaling GEN Routines

 * [GEN04](../../scoregens/gen04) - Generates a normalizing function.
 * [GEN12](../../scoregens/gen12) - Generates the log of a modified Bessel function of the second kind.
 * [GEN24](../../scoregens/gen24) - Reads numeric values from another allocated function-table and rescales them.

 ## Mixing GEN Routines

 * [GEN18](../../scoregens/gen18) - Writes composite waveforms made up of pre-existing waveforms.
 * [GEN31](../../scoregens/gen31) - Mixes any waveform specified in an existing table.
 * [GEN32](../../scoregens/gen32) -  Mixes any waveform, resampled with either FFT or linear interpolation.

 ## Pitch and Tuning GEN Routines
 * [GEN51](../../scoregens/gen51) - fills a table with a fully customized micro-tuning scale, in the manner of Csound opcodes _cpstun_, _cpstuni_ and _cpstmid_.

+## Impulse Response Routine
+* [GEN53](../../scoregens/gen53) - creates a linear-phase or minimum-phase impulse response table from a source table containing a frequency response or an impulse response.

 ## Named GEN Routines